Meloson M-7M-8 AM/FM Digital Radio/MP3 Player

 Performance on AM and FM is adequate for typical local and suburban signals…the M7 is no DXer but for routine reception of typical signals it does OK.
 There is some digital interference on weaker AM signals as you would expect but it does a credible job with signals of any reasonable strength on both bands.
 Sound quality is satisfying and a bit better than you might expect for the M7’s diminutive size…you can actually listen to it and enjoy what you are hearing.

-MP3 sound is generally satisfying and the Meloson has an unusual 5 position sound button that tailors the sound to the source quality and your preferences.
-Although it seems like nit-picking at this price point, I do wish they had designed their 5 built-in EQ’s a bit better because the potential is there…the M7 sounds amazing for its size .
+MP3 sound is amazing for its size and generally very satisfying.
+There is a 5 position sound button that tailors the sound to the source quality and your preferences.
+Although it seems like nit-picking at this price point, I do wish they had designed their 5 built-in EQ’s a bit better because the potential is there…the M7/M8 sounds amazing for its size .

 On MP3 playback the default (EQ1) setting is usually the best but has way too much treble boost…sometimes the amount of treble is painful.
 I ended up facing the M7 away from me and sometimes even throwing a sock over it to tone it down a bit…really!
 All the other EQ’s are ridiculous except possibly #3 which boosts the midrange more…but again…usually too much